Wappsto/javascript-wappsto-wapp/README.md

 ```

 If you need to verify that the device send back a report, you can use
-`controlWithAck` to wait for the incomming report.
+`controlWithAck` to wait for the incoming report.

 ```javascript
 const result = await value.controlWithAck('1');